Industry-Specific Safety Tips for Oregon Businesses

 Safety Tips:

-Provide comprehensive PPE (gloves, goggles, helmets)
+Supplement staff with appropriate PPE (gloves, goggles, helmets)

-Train staff on safe operating procedures
+Educate staff on safe operating procedures

 Implement lockout/tagout procedures for equipment

+Be training on data until October 2023.
 Monitor for repetitive strain injuries and ergonomic risks

 6. Transportation and Delivery Services